 Simon Sinek is an unshakable optimist.
 He believes in a bright future and our ability to build it together.

-Described as “a visionary thinker with a rare intellect,” Sinek teaches leaders and organizations how to inspire people.
-With a bold goal to help build a world in which the vast majority of people wake up every single day feeling inspired, feel safe at work, and feel fulfilled at the end of the day, Sinek is leading a movement to inspire people to do the things that inspire them.
+Described as “a visionary thinker with a rare intellect,” Simon teaches leaders and organizations how to inspire people.
+With a bold goal to help build a world in which the vast majority of people wake up every single day feeling inspired, feeling safe at work, and feeling fulfilled at the end of the day, he is leading a movement to inspire people to do the things that inspire them.

-Simon may be best known for popularizing the concept of Why in his first Ted Talk in 2009.
-It rose to become the third most watched talk of all time on TED.com, with over 35 million views and subtitled in 45 languages.
-His interview on Millennials in the Workplace broke the internet in 2016.
-It garnered over 80 million views in a week and is now up to more than 200 million views, inspiring conversations on the subject around the world.
+Simon may be best known for popularizing the concept of WHY in his first TED Talk in 2009.
+It rose to become one of the most watched TED talks of all time, with over 43 million views and subtitled in 48 languages.
+His interview on Millennials in the workplace broke the Internet in 2016, garnering over 200 million views in the first month.
+This led to Simon being YouTube’s fifth most searched term in 2017.

-Sinek’s unconventional and innovative views on business and leadership have attracted international attention.
-From American Airlines to Disney, from Deutsche Bank to MARS, from big business to entrepreneurs to police forces, Sinek has been invited to meet with an array of leaders and organizations in nearly every industry.
-He has also had the honor of sharing his ideas at the United Nations, the United States Congress and with the senior-most leaders of the United States Air Force, Marine Corps, Navy, Army and Coast Guard.
+His unconventional and innovative views on business and leadership have attracted international attention.
+From American Airlines to Disney and MARS, from big business to entrepreneurs to police forces, Simon has been invited to meet with an array of leaders and organizations in nearly every industry.
+He has also had the honor of sharing his ideas at the United Nations, the United States Congress, and with the senior‐most leaders of the United States Air Force, Marine Corps, Navy, Army, and Coast Guard.

-With a vision to change the way businesses think, act and operate, Sinek is working with Ernst & Young to help transform company culture and create a better working world.
-Sinek is an adjunct staff member of the RAND Corporation, one of the most highly regarded think tanks in the world.
-He is also active in the arts and in the non-for-profit world (Simon prefers to call it the for-impact world)
+With a vision to change the way businesses think, act, and operate, Simon has partnered with Ernst & Young to develop products and services to help many companies transform their businesses.
+He is an adjunct staff member of the RAND Corporation, one of the most highly regarded think tanks in the world.
+He is also active in the arts and in the non‐for‐profit world (Simon prefers to call it the for‐impact world).